SuichiM/node-design-patterns/README.md

 ## Design Patterns with NodeJS + TS

-In this repository I am going to implement some of the most important GoF design patterns. following the greaaaat book, site and examples of [Alexander Shvets](https://refactoring.guru/) forked the repository of: [Adonis Murati](https://github.com/adoi/node-design-patterns).
+In this repository I am going to implement some of the most important GoF design patterns. following the greaaaat book, site and examples of [Alexander Shvets](https://refactoring.guru/) and using as initial repository a forked copy of: [Adonis Murati](https://github.com/adoi/node-design-patterns).

 ---
 > A design pattern is a reusable solution to a recurring problem.